90th Expeditionary Air Refueling Squadron: Air Mobility

 In June 2002 the consolidated squadron was redesignated the 90th Expeditionary Air Refueling Squadron, converted to provisional status, and assigned to Air Mobility Command to activate or inactivate as needed.
 The unit was active at Incirlik Air Base, Turkey as a Boeing KC-135 Stratotanker organization as part of the 385th Air Expeditionary Group.
-The squadron was manned by a mix of active duty, Air National Guard and Air Force Reserve airmen.
+The squadron was composed of a mix of members from active duty, the Air National Guard, and the Air Force Reserve.
 It participated on Operation Iraqi Freedom in Iraq and Operation Enduring Freedom in Afghanistan.
 After 2005, the squadron mission changed from refueling fighter aircraft, focusing instead on refueling Lockheed C-5 Galaxys and McDonnell Douglas C-17 Globemaster IIIs entering and departing the area of operations.
 This forward refueling permits the transports to minimize the time they are on the ground, because they can load or offload their loads without spending additional time to refuel.
 In March 2013, the squadron departed Incirlik for another location in Southwest Asia.